kartoza/docker-geosafe/deployment/ansible/README.md

-`make build-geonode-core` will build geonode docker container as base image `make build` will build all the services for this orchestration `make up` will spin up all docker containers services `make sync` will initiate first database migrations `make collectstatic` will initiate first static files generation.
+`make build-geonode-core` will build geonode docker container as base image `make build` will build all the services for this orchestration `make up` will spin up all docker containers services `make sync` will initiate first database migrations.
+If an error occurs during this step, have a look to the [Troubleshooting section](#troubleshooting)
+`make collectstatic` will initiate first static files generation.

 If you already pass through this stages, simply use `make down` to shutdown all